 This course meets the content area standards for Music Education.
 Course work includes preparing program notes for the recital, a theoretical analysis of a work presented on the recital and demonstration of all major and minor scales.
 The student will also perform a recorded jury and senior recital.
-Prerequisite: Completion of at least seven semesters of applied lessons on his/her primary instrument.
-To be taken concurrently with the student's final semester of applied lesson on his/her primary instrument.
+This course should be taken the semester before or the semester of the senior recital.
 As needed.